and Revenue Administration

 ALBERTA CORPORATE TAX ACT

-Please note: Net File for Alberta Corporate Income Tax: effective July 8, 2011, Tax and Revenue Administration (TRA) will offer Alberta corporate income tax filers the option of filing returns in electronic format.
+Please note: Net File for Alberta Corporate Income Tax: effective July 8, 2011, Tax and Revenue Administration (TRA) offers Alberta corporate income tax filers the option of filing returns in electronic format.
 See Corporate Income Tax - Net File or view the Frequently Asked Questions.

 NOTE: This information circular is intended to explain legislation and provide specific information.
 Every effort has been made to ensure the contents are accurate.
 However, if a discrepancy should occur in interpretation between this information circular and governing legislation, the legislation takes precedence.